 Knocked or Damaged Propellers

 The severity of the damage will indicate whether you should invest in repairs or purchase a new blade.
-However, it is best to ensure that your boat doesn’t encounter such accidents.
+However, it is best to ensure your boat doesn’t encounter such accidents.

 Solution: Regular Checks and Care

 You can’t do much with a broken blade.
-However, you can always ensure that you take the right equipment to the boat.
+However, you can always ensure you take the right equipment to the boat.
 Therefore, it’s critical to perform checks before and after every ride.

 Haul your boat on the plane and look for any possible damages.
 Usually, if a blade is damaged, you may find missing pieces or bends.